11 Virtual Art Museum Tours That Will Cost You Nothing

 The Van Gogh Museum – Amsterdam, Holland

 The Van Gogh Museum has the largest Van Gogh Collections in the world, with over 600 artworks and 700 letters.
 This museum is in Amsterdam.
-If you are not able to travel there you can view their virtual guided tours.
+If you cannot travel there, you can view their virtual guided tours.

-If you are a Van Gogh fan, like I am, this museum is a real treat in that it has the most substantial collection of Van Gogh artwork.
+If you are a Van Gogh fan, like I am, this museum is a real treat because it has the most substantial collection of Van Gogh artwork.
 It is a museum that is so popular that it receives more visitors per day than any other museum in Amsterdam, Holland.
-You can forgo the crowds and take a virtual tour of the museum right from your living room.
+You can forgo the crowds and take a virtual museum tour right from your living room.

 To take a tour of the Van Gogh Museum you can click here.